opengeospatial/ogcapi-movingfeatures/README.md

-# OGC API - MovingFeatures
+# OGC API - Moving Features

 This GitHub repository contains the OGC API - Moving Features for providing query and access to geospatial data and services, especially movement data.